 The DELOS system comprises two environmental monitoring platforms: one in the near-field (within 50 metres of a seafloor wellhead; DELOS A), and one in the far-field (ca. 16 km from sea floor infrastructure; DELOS B).
 Each platform comprises two parts: the sea floor docking station that was deployed on the seafloor at the start of the monitoring program and will remain for the 25 year project duration, and a number of observatory modules that are designed to perform specific environmental monitoring functions.
-Once deployed each observatory module has enough battery and storage capacity for autonomous operation of 12 months.
-Towards the end of the 12 month deployment period each platform requires ROV (Remotely Operated Vehicle) intervention to recover observatory modules to the surface for servicing, calibration and data offload.
+Once deployed each observatory module has enough battery and storage capacity for 24 months of autonomous operation.
+Towards the end of the 2 year deployment period each platform requires ROV (Remotely Operated Vehicle) intervention to recover observatory modules to the surface for servicing, calibration and data offload.

 Seafloor Docking Station